xperseguers/t3ext-restdoc/Documentation/AdministratorManual/InstallingExtension/Index.rst

 You may even fully and transparently embed your documentation within the URL, without any "chapter" segment if you use a forward slash for :ref:`plugin.tx_restdoc_pi1.pathSeparator <ts-plugin-tx-restdoc-pi1-pathSeparator>` and enable this behaviour in Extension Manager.
-This will work if the pages where you use the plugin do not have any children (these are thus "leaf" pages).

 .. code-block:: php